BUILDING THE SOIL FOR TRANSFORMATIVE JUSTICE

-Entry-level transformative justice trainings that don't require previous knowledge about TJ.
+Entry-level transformative justice trainings that do not require previous knowledge about TJ.

 [Photo to the left of golden colored cosmo flowers, stems and leaves still wild on the plant, taken from below and set against the light blue sky.]

-201 level trainings usually for SOIL strategic partners and requiring 101 trainings as prerequisites.
+201 level trainings are usually for SOIL strategic partners and require 101 training as prerequisites.

 [Photo of a long, large tree branch sitting in a vibrant green forrest meadow covered with little purple flowers, with the forrest in the background.]

-Work done with our strategic partners includes trainings and beyond.
+Work done with our strategic partners including trainings and beyond.

 [Photo of six orca whales swimming in the ocean, in the misty morning light, with their fins peeking out of the water, some more than others, and tree filled mountains on the horizon.]